What is a Plenary Council?

 Plenary Council will be held in two sessions.
-The first will be held in late 2020 (possibly October) and the second session will be held in mid-2021 (possibly in May).
+The first will be held on October 4th to 11th, 2020, in Adelaide, and the second session will be held in mid-2021 (possibly in May).

 The Council will be held in two sessions in order to enable to deeper discernment, further learning, dialogue and listening where it may be needed and to write or rewrite anything in response to the dialogue of the first session.